 - 1. Remove the key from the ignition switch. - 2.
-Have all passengers get out of the vehicle. - 3.
-Close all the side doors, back door and glass hatch securely. - Lock all the side doors and back door with the key or wireless remote control transmitter.
+Have all passengers get out of the vehicle. - Close all the doors and trunk lid securely. - Lock all the doors with the key or wireless remote control transmitter.
 At this time, the TVIP indicator light comes on.

 The system will be set in 30 seconds.
 When the system is set, the indicator light will start to flash.

 Make sure that the indicator light flashes.
 Then you may leave the vehicle.